 2. May Reduce The Risk Of Cancer

 Kalamata olives are rich in polyphenols, antioxidants, and flavonoid compounds.
-These compounds shield the cells and cell membranes from free radical or external damage and potentially reduce cancer risk.
+These compounds shield the cells and cell membranes from free radical or external damage and potentially help in cancer prevention.
 Besides, the oleuropein in these olives may also hinder the viability of cancer cells (2), (3).

 3. May Promote Cardiovascular Health

-The oleuropein in Kalamata olives has been shown to reduce the risk of coronary heart disease.
+The oleuropein in Kalamata olives has been shown to reduce the risk of coronary heart disease and promote heart health.
 Studies suggest that it may protect against acute adriamycin cardiotoxicity (damage to the heart muscle).
 It was also found to inhibit the oxidation of low-density lipoproteins (LDL), also known as bad cholesterol (2),(3).

 4. May Aid In Weight loss

 Olives have powerful antioxidants and help maintain HDL cholesterol levels.
-Olive intake may also inhibit LDL development.
+Olive intake may also inhibit LDL development, which may aid in healthy weight management.
 These factors may hinder unwanted weight gain (3).
 However, more concrete research is warranted to understand how Kalamata olives may help with weight loss in humans.

 5. May Help Manage Diabetes